 Won’t I Be Hungry All The Time If I’m Fasting?

 People who engage in intermittent fasting often find that they do not experience the wide variety of food cravings that most dieters report.

-Some studies show that exercising while fasting produces health benefits such as cellular repair and protection from disease (up to 30 percent more effective than exercising after eating).
+Some studies show that exercising while fasting produces health benefits such as cellular repair (up to 30 percent more effective than exercising after eating).